HarshK200/snippets/prisma/prisma-psql.md

+# Prisma problems that i commonly tackle with solutions

-## Quick notes on setting up prisma with postgresql in nextjs (using app dir)
+## 1. Quick notes on setting up prisma with postgresql in nextjs (using app dir)

 **Alright first startup a quick postgres server locally to connect to and development (docker command in the snippets/docker-cmds.md file)**